-- Do not have enough class attendance at the moment. - Just missed out on the last belt graduation and you must wait three more weeks for the next one. - Need to work on some technique or terminology. - Just need an attitude adjustment.
+- Do not have enough class attendance at the moment. - Did not attend class during Tip Test week - Just missed out on the last belt graduation and you must wait three more weeks for the next one - Need to work on some technique or terminology. - Just need an attitude adjustment.